The Concept of Disarming and Rearming Actions

-Actions are the manner by which email, SMS, or Voice Call notifications are delivered to customers based on triggering conditions.
-There are two manners by which a user can respond when a notification is delivered.
+Actions prompt the delivery of email, SMS text, or voice call notifications to you based on triggering conditions.
+There are two ways a user can respond when a notification is delivered.
 These responses are Disarming and Rearming the Action.
-This article will outline the concepts behind this escalation.
+This article will outline the concepts behind Actions and responding to them.

 General Action Escalation

 The two main components of an Action are a Trigger event and an Action event.
 The trigger event initiates the escalation, and the Action event is the operation iMonnit takes in response to the trigger.
 Triggers can be initiated by a sensor reading, inactivity, schedule, and other means.
 In most cases, the trigger is a sensor reading.

 Action events can be an email, SMS text, or voice call notification.
 Action events can also be System Actions to activate, deactivate, Disarm (Acknowledge), or Rearm (Full Reset) an Action.
 The Action event can also be a command to a Control Unit, Thermostat, or Local Alert.
 The focus of this article will be a standard notification Action.

 Here is the order of escalation when you configure a Sensor Reading Action to send a notification:

 - The reading will be received by iMonnit and initiate the escalation.